-- Compression tests are used to characterize a material’s behavior under compressive load.
+- Compression tests are performed to characterize the behavior of a material under compressive loading.

-- The test data then yields results typically in the form of a stress-strain diagram which provides elastic limit, proportional limit, yield point, yield strength, and in some cases, compressive strength, to name a few.
+- The test data delivers results in the form of a stress-strain diagram that displays among other things, the elastic limit, the proportionality limit, the yield point and, in some cases, the compressive strength.

-The following is a list of the most common ASTM and ISO standards for compression testing:
+All of the most common ISO and ASTM standards for compression tests are listed below:

 There are other company-specific standards for compression testing such as Boeing BSS 7260c and Airbus AITM 1-0010 issue 3 that are also commonly used for compression testing in the aerospace industry.

-- A universal testing machine (UTM) equipped with a compression test kit is used to perform the test.
-The kit must fit the specific test criteria of the application and take the specimen’s dimensions and expected maximum test forces into consideration.
+- A universal testing machine (UTM) equipped with a compression test tool is used to perform the test.
+The test tools must fit the specific test criteria of the application and take the specimen’s dimensions and expected maximum test forces into consideration.

 - Lighter compression platens are used for compression tests up to a maximum load of 20 kN and heavier compression platens are best suited for tests up to 250 kN.ZwickRoell offers various types of compression platens, including round and square platens, as well as scored and smooth platens.